martincostello/dotnet-patch-automation-sample/README.md

 These package updates are checked for and applied by the [dotnet-outdated][dotnet-outdated-github] .NET global tool.
 More information about dotnet-outdated can be found [here][dotnet-outdated-hanselman].

-The package updates are constrained to the same release channel as the existing package references in the application already use.
-For example, if .NET 6 packages are used, the only patch updates for the `6.0.x` NuGet packages will be applied; any package updates for .NET 7 (or later) are ignored.
+The package updates are constrained to the same release channel as the NuGet package references in the application already used.
+For example, if .NET 6 packages are used, then only patch updates for the `6.0.x` NuGet packages will be applied; any package updates for .NET 7 (or later) are ignored.

 ### Approving and Merging Pull Requests